Sudharma: History

-Sanskrit scholar Kalale Nadadur Varadaraja Iyengar launched the paper with the goal of propagating the language.
+Sanskrit scholar Kalale Nadadur Varadaraja Iyengar launched the paper intending to propagate the language.
 He was also a publisher of Sanskrit books, and the Sanskrit movable types that were sometimes lying idle with him were another motivation for starting the newspaper.
 When discussing his publishing venture in public he was met with scorn from critics, who predicted the newspaper's failure.
-Many people believed that the Sanskrit language had an insufficient vocabulary to cover contemporary day-to-day activities and developments.
-He was, however, supported in his venture by Agaram Rangaiah, who was an editor of a Kannada newspaper and also by P. Nagachar, who was a former Joint Director of Information.
+Many critics believed that the Sanskrit language had an insufficient vocabulary to cover contemporary day-to-day activities and developments.
+He was, however, supported in his venture by Agaram Rangaiah, who was an editor of a Kannada newspaper, and also by P. Nagachar, who was a former Joint Director of Information.
 Ignoring the skeptics, Varadaraja Iyengar published the first issue of Sudharma on July 14, 1970, from a location called 'Ganapathi Totti' in Maharaja's Sanskrit College.
 He was also instrumental in starting a Sanskrit news bulletin on All India Radio by convincing I. K. Gujral, the then Minister of Information and Broadcasting in the Government of India.
 Varadaraja Iyengar died in 1990.
 The paper is published out of a press in the Ramachandra Agrahara locality of Mysore.